JScott/ViveGrip/Assets/ViveGrip/Examples/EXTENSIONS.md

 - `ViveGripGrabStart(ViveGrip_GripPoint gripPoint)`
 - `ViveGripGrabStop(ViveGrip_GripPoint gripPoint)`

 This is sent whenever an object is grabbed or released. `ViveGripExample_ExtendGrab` uses this to enable a toggling grab.
-If the grip is started and released within the threshold, we manually toggle the grab so that the object isn't dropped.
+If the grip is started and released within the threshold, I manually toggle the grab so that the object isn't dropped.

 ### Highlighting